Wurst-Imperium/WurstClient.net/wiki/Installation/index.md

 ![delete extracted folder](https://cloud.githubusercontent.com/assets/10100202/13546903/698a86b8-e2bc-11e5-9c00-dc8f8d0d0b8b.png)

 That is it in terms of the files and folders.
-The only thing that's left is adding a Wurst profile in the Minecraft launcher.
+The only thing that's left is adding a Wurst profile in the Minecraft launcher (Scroll Down to Setting up Profile).

+## Mac OSX
+Drag the .zip File from your Downloads Folder to the Desktop.
+Dobble-Klick this File to get a Folder Called "Wurst-Client-v(Current Wurst Version)".
+Delete the .zip File.
+Klick on the "Go to" Tab on your upper Bar.
+Klick on Go to Folder... and paste that in the Window:"~/Library/Application Support/Minecraft/Versions"(Whitout the ").
+Then Open the "Wurst-Client-v(Current Wurst Version)" Folder and drag the Folder called "Wurst" in the /Versions Folder.
+Close all Finder Windows and Delete the Wurst Files on your Desktop.
+Now You need to Set up the Profile.

+## Setting up Profile
 Start the Minecraft launcher (or restart it if it's already open) and click the "New Profile" button.

 ![Minecraft launcher > New Profile](https://cloud.githubusercontent.com/assets/10100202/13546904/698f4496-e2bc-11e5-909c-9c65e916caec.png)